sameerap5/Crowd-Funding-Donation-for-Children-Sameera/README.md

 # Crowd-Funding-Donation-for-Children
 Crowd funding to help organization
-Extracts information from a crowd funding website by using Python (Pandas, Selenium) from donorschoose.org This project extracts information from the web about the donors and the donations made by the different p
+Extracts information from a crowd funding website by using Python (Pandas, Selenium) from donorschoose.org This project extracts information from the web about the donors and the donations made by the different people who are raising funds for the school.